andrehsouza/vargo/README.md

 # Vargo - Videos & Articles

-A challenge that consists of build an app about articles and videos.
+A challenge has consisted of building an application to read articles and watch videos.

 ## Using